Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/feats/call-the-hurricane-roe.md

 - **Activity** Two-Action

 Massive waves spiral around you, with you as the eye of the hurricane.
 The waves appear in a 20-foot emanation, or a 30-foot emanation if you're in a body of water.
 Each creature in the area takes `6d8` bludgeoning damage with a basic Reflex save against your class DC.
 A creature that fails its save is battered by the waves and pushed 10 feet (or 20 feet on a critical failure).
-Level (+2) The damage increases by `1d8`.

-*Source: RoE p.
+*Source: Rage of Elements p.
 32*
 %% #compendium/src/pf2e/roe #trait/impulse #trait/kineticist #trait/overflow #trait/primal #trait/water %%